 Of important note, Irvington is also a village of artists.
 Irvington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Irvington’s character.

 Also of interest is that Irvington has more people living here who work in computers and math than 95% of the places in the US.

-Irvington is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Irvington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Irvington is a great place for families with children to consider.
+First of all, many other families with children live here, making Irvington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Irvington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Irvington’s overall crime rate is lower than average for the country.

 In Irvington, a lot of people use the train to get to work every day though Irvington is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 If knowledge is power, Irvington is a pretty powerful place.
 79.99% of the adults in Irvington have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Irvington in 2018 was $87,354, which is wealthy relative to New York and the nation.
 This equates to an annual income of $349,416 for a family of four.